-This Pollo Guisado Dominicano is made with onion, potatoes, bell peppers, sazon, tomatoes, spices and simmered into perfection.
+This Pollo Guisado Recipe (Dominican Chicken Stew) is made with onion, potatoes, bell peppers, sazón and braised to perfection.

 What is the difference between Adobo and Sazon?

 If you were to put Adobo on chicken it really just gives it a chicken taste.
 Sazon on the other hand is much more savory and distinctive.
 It goes well with tomatoes and peppers.
 To be fair, the box for store bought Sazon says to put it on everything!
 In Spanish, sazonar is "to season" and Sazon does just that!

 You'll only need a few simple ingredients to make this.
 The exact measurements are listed in the recipe card below.
 Here's an overview of what you'll need:

 - Bone-in chicken thighs or whole chicken cut up

 - Bell peppers

 See recipe card for quantities for this Pollo Guisado Recipe (Dominican Chicken Stew).